cristianoliveira/apitogo/README.md

 # Usage

-Create a collection file inside the folder, for instance, `posts.json`
+Create a collection file inside the folder, for instance, `posts.json` with the follow format:
 ```json
 {
   "data": [